sareeneng/cohort-visualization/README.md

 ## result: array of three dataframes, with length of 4, 6, and 5 rows
 ```

-Any of these dataframes are valid solutions to the problem at hand, but clearly one is better (the largest one).
-So an alternative is
+Any of these dataframes are valid solutions to the problem at hand, but one is better (the largest one).
+So an alternative is to use:
-to use:

 ```
 DB.get_biggest_joined_df_option_from_paths(paths)